top of page

 I also recount my journey to recovery in this interview with Georgie Oldfield from SIRPA:

-If my story has struck a chord with you, and you are interested in finding out how we can help you, or just need to reach out, please book a FREE 30-minute Discovery Call, and find out what the clinic can do to help you.
+If my story has struck a chord with you, and you are interested in finding out how we can help you, or just need to reach out, please book a FREE 30-minute Explorer Call, and find out what the clinic can do to help you.

 bottom of page